triton-inference-server/server/docs/walkthrough.md

 2. Why doesn't my model perform significantly faster on GPU?
     - Most official backends supported by Triton are optimized for GPU inference and should perform well on GPU out of the box.
-    - However, Triton expose options to further optimize your model for GPU execution for you.
+    - Triton exposes options for you to optimize your model further on the GPU.
 Triton's [Framework Specific Optimizations](https://github.com/triton-inference-server/server/blob/main/docs/optimization.md#framework-specific-optimization) goes into further detail on this topic.
-    - Lastly, complete conversion of your model to a backend fully optimized for GPU inference such as [TensorRT](https://developer.nvidia.com/tensorrt) may provide even better results.
+    - Complete conversion of your model to a backend fully optimized for GPU inference such as [TensorRT](https://developer.nvidia.com/tensorrt) may provide even better results.
 You may find more Triton-specific details about TensorRT in the [TensorRT Backend](https://github.com/triton-inference-server/tensorrt_backend).
     - If none of the above can help get sufficient GPU-accelerated performance for your model, the model may simply be better designed for CPU execution and the [OpenVINO Backend](https://github.com/triton-inference-server/openvino_backend) may help further optimize your CPU execution.

 ## End-to-end Example